rzhang57/velocity/README.md

 ```

 After running this command, proceed to **System Preferences > Security & Privacy** to grant the necessary permissions for "screen recording" and "accessibility".
 Once permissions are granted, you can launch the app.

-## Getting Started
-Download the latest installer for your platform from the [GitHub Releases](https://github.com/siddharthvaddem/openscreen/releases) page.

 ## Built with
 - Electron